-The ACS certified Bachelor’s degree provides concentrations in chemistry, biochemistry, chemical physics, secondary education certification or pre-engineering.
-Alternatively students can pursue an Associate’s degree in chemistry or geology.
-The chemistry major is ideal for those who wish to continue with a graduate degree in chemistry, education, engineering or other related field.
-Many students also matriculate to professional schools in areas such as medicine, pharmacy, dentistry, physician assistant, and others.
+The ACS certified Bachelor of Science degree provides concentrations in chemistry, biochemistry, chemical physics, and secondary chemical education certification.
+In addition, the department offers a dual Bachelor of Science degree in chemistry/engineering.
+Alternatively, students can pursue an Associate Degree in core curriculum with pathway courses related to chemistry, or pre-pharmacy.
+The chemistry major is ideal for those students who wish to continue with a graduate degree in chemistry, biochemistry, education, engineering or other related field.
+In addition, many UNG students matriculate to professional schools in areas such as medicine, pharmacy, dentistry, physician assistant, optometry, and others.
 Having a chemistry degree is also an excellent starting point for entering industry or government service.
-Chemistry majors take the initial courses in general chemistry and continue with the foundational courses in organic, inorganic, analytical, physical and biochemistry.
-Upper level advanced courses and research opportunities are available to complete degrees to fit specific goals.
+Chemistry majors take the initial courses in general chemistry and continue with foundational courses in organic, inorganic, analytical, physical and biochemistry.
+Upper level advanced courses and research opportunities are also available to complete a degree that fits the specific goals of each student.
 Graduates are ACS certified and the rate of successful placement in industry, graduate and professional schools has been outstanding.

-With a low faculty to student ratio students can obtain personal attention from instructors and develop lifelong relationships with both faculty and staff.
-While the instruction and program is rigorous, faculty are committed to giving the students every opportunity for success.
+With a low student-to-faculty ratio, students can obtain personal attention from instructors and develop lifelong relationships with both faculty and staff.
+While the instruction and program are rigorous, faculty are committed to giving the students every opportunity for success.
 The department maintains well equipped labs with modern instrumentation.
-Because of the small size, students get early training and opportunities to use a variety of instruments.
-Many UNG students participate in research students frequently present their research at regional and national conferences.
+Because of the department’s small size, students get early training and hands-on experience with a variety of instruments.
+Many UNG students participate in research and students frequently present their research at regional and national conferences.